iliakan/javascript-book/en/01-basics/02-first-steps/task/alert.md

 # Alert

-Create a page which outputs a "I am Javascript!".
+Create a page which outputs a "I am JavaScript!".
 Save the document and open in the browser.
 Make sure everything works.

 Or, in other words, create the page which works like: [play full src="/assets/browser/script/alert"].